 Quite different from what you can do with a piano - where you have only one dimension in creating a tone, and that is the speed with which you press down the key, which translates directly into volume (despite what your piano teacher might have told you) the clarinettist has far more options to create a tone.
 One very important is the the attack.
 We have already heard of it in the paragraph above: "TAAA", "DAAA" and, off course, "HAAA".
 The latter would be a tone without real attack.
-And then there is legato, which means there is no break in between two tones at all, that is, the vibrating air column vibrates on theoretically.
-(It is theoretically only because the vibration is in fact interrupted for a short moment; although you may not notice that so obviously.
+And then there is legato, which means there is no break in between two tones at all, that is, the vibrating air column continues to vibrate while changing the frequency.

-Staccato - sounding and secco - what is this?
+Staccato - with sound and without (secco = dry) - what is this?

-The type of attack (hard, soft or legato) hasn't anything to do with the length of the tone - there can be both hard (staccato) and soft tones, they can be either long or short: "TAAA TAAA TATATATATA" or "DAAA DAAA DADADADADA" or "HAAA HAAA HAHAHAHAHA" - all three phrases could have the exact same length (at least noted, in fact the last "HA" is longer than the , since the "HA" will still be swinging in the air while the "TAT" will not.
+The type of attack (hard, soft or legato = italian for bound) hasn't got anything to do with the length of the tone - there can be both hard (staccato = italian for chopped) and soft tones, they can be either long or short: "TAAA TAAA TATATATATA" or "DAAA DAAA DADADADADA" or "HAAA HAAA HAHAHAHAHA" - all three phrases could have the exact same length (at least noted, in fact the last "HA" is longer than the , since the "HA" will still be swinging in the air while the "TAT" will not.
 But these differences are marginal and not heard consciously).

 Where the composer requires a sounding staccato, the clarinettist plays "TA TA TA".
 Where the music requires secco (Italian for dry) the player plays "TAT TAT TAT".
 With the first the reed and the air column reed have a chance to swing on a little, with the latter the tone is muted instantly.
 If you are quick with your tongue, this may not sound pretty (and that may be what the composer has intended when asking for "secco".
 It is important to understand that most other instruments can not produce such a short and sharp staccato, so when playing together with eg. strings, you must adapt to what they do play.
 Maybe you don't take too literally what the notes say.